knatarajan-lab/cehrgpt_tutorials/README.md

 This repository provides comprehensive tutorials demonstrating the capabilities of CEHR-GPT for generating high-quality synthetic healthcare data.
 These step-by-step guides will walk you through the complete pipeline from setup to synthetic data generation.

+You can find a working example in a Colab notebook at https://colab.research.google.com/drive/19Fli5zSe1a3HQ-EQA6v219GrhixdaY0p

 ## Prerequisites

 ### Environment Setup